-As we look forward to future years, we will continue to provide excellent service to plan members and employers in a fiscally responsible manner.
-We see only modest cost pressure as we continue to make changes that strengthen our operational efficiency and enhance the quality of our services.
-COVID-19 has created some uncertainty; however, we expect to advance our services within approved budgets.
+- As we look forward to future years, we will continue to provide excellent service to plan members and employers in a fiscally responsible manner.
+We see only modest cost pressure as we continue to make changes that strengthen however, we expect to advance our services within approved budgets.
 We will continue to keep our employees safe and healthy as we deliver on our commitments to our clients in a fiscally responsible way.
-We expect to maintain our position as a low-cost provider when compared to our peers.
+We expect to maintain